2023 IEEE Humanitarian Technologies Board Members

 Lucia Pia Torres

 Pia Torres is an electronics engineer from Tucumán, Argentina, specializing in project management, process optimization, digital transformation, and innovation in industry settings.
-She is a social entrepreneur, UN SDGs Promotor, Diversity and Inclusion Champion, and STEM Education Ambassador.
-Pia is an IEEE Senior Member, an IEEE-Eta Kappa Nu (HKN) Member, and has been a volunteer since 2001.
-Currently she is the IEEE Industry Applications Society Diversity & Inclusion Chair.
-Awards include: the 2020 JCI Argentina Outstanding Young Person for Humanitarian & Volunteering Services, the 2020 IEEE Region 9 Student & Young Professionals Prominent Supporter, and the 2019 IEEE WIE Inspiring Member of the Year.
+She is currently a Sr. Project Manager at Globant and a Professor at Di Tella University in Buenos Aires.
+Pia is a social entrepreneur, UN SDGs Promotor, Diversity and Inclusion Champion, and STEM Education Ambassador.
+Pia is an IEEE Senior Member, an IEEE-Eta Kappa Nu (HKN) Member, and has been an IEEE volunteer since 2001.
+Currently she is a Board Member of the IEEE Industry Applications Society as the Diversity & Inclusion Chair.
+Awards include: the 2020 JCI Argentina Outstanding Young Person for Humanitarian & Volunteering Services, the IEEE Young Professionals Hall of Fame Award, and the 2019 IEEE WIE Inspiring Member of the Year.

 > Bio